GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 <video src="/posts/videos/enso-demo.webm" width="100%" type="video/webm" controls></video>

-You may explore the following code in Enso command editor.
+You may explore the code in the Enso command editor.
 The commands are completely data-driven - the result will change whenever you modify the directory tree.

 #### Obtaining category directories as command arguments